 Students will meet in person as a group with faculty members once or twice a month for three (3) modules per contact session.
 The lecturing time will be 5 hours for that day.
 Students will all receive the course reading-lists prior to the start of lectures and will be expected to come to class prepared for discussion.

 The three modules consist of:

 - The basic theoretical and therapeutic assumptions as postulated by Dr. James F. Masterson, M.D.
-The day will start with two 60 minute lectures covering the the prescribe theoretical material.
+The day will start with two 60 minute lectures covering the prescribed theoretical material.

-- The 3rd period after tea will be used to discuss the clinical application of theoretical concepts using case material brought by students and/or the lecturer.
+- The 3rd hour will be used to discuss the clinical application of theoretical concepts using case material brought by students and/or the lecturer.

 - Lastly, the Continuous Case Presentation will focus on an ongoing case brought by a student to the group for supervision and discussion.
 Students are required to obtain rightful and ethical permission from the patient before any discussion will take place.

-Before receiving the certificate indicating completion of the course, the student will need to present a case to a panel consisting of members represented by the International Masterson Institute.
-The student will be expected to compose a paper (12 pages, 1.5 spacing) detailing the patient’s history, formulating a correct intrapsychic structure, offering verbatim passages from therapy sessions, and exploring aspects of countertransference.
+Before receiving the certificate indicating completion of the course, the student will need to present a case to a panel consisting of members represented by the International Masterson Institute and the Masterson Institute of South Africa.
+The student will be expected to compose a paper (12 pages, 1.5 spacing) detailing patient history, formulating a correct intrapsychic structure, offering verbatim passages from therapy sessions, and exploring aspects of countertransference.
 All this is intended to illustrate the student’s understanding and mastering of the Introduction to Psychotherapy of the Borderline Disorder of the Self: The Masterson Approach.

 Students are required to attend formal classes at the venues indicated.

 |08:30 – 14:30||Saturday 09 May 2020||6|

 |TBD||Saturday 30 May 2020||Examination|